HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Fire The Cooker

 • Loosely roll a double-wide sheet of newspaper on the diagonal from the upper left corner to the lower right corner.
 Bring the ends together to form a circle that fits inside the bottom of the chimney.
-(Picture 1).
 Repeat with a second sheet of newspaper.

 Now assemble the cooker: